bartfeenstra/betty/README.md

   Both keys may be omitted to quickly enable an extension using its default configuration.

   The extensions that ship with Betty, and their configuration:
-  - `betty.extension.Anonymizer` (optional): Removes personal information from private people.
-It provides no configuration options.
   - `betty.extension.CottonCandy` (optional): Configuration:
     - `primary_inactive_color` (optional): The case-insensitive hexadecimal code for the primary color.
 Defaults to `#ffc0cb`.